 On an average day, my daughter’s question-to-declarative sentence ratio clocks in at a healthy 5:1.
 Fortunately, she asks really interesting questions.
 Many are easy to answer, but some are real stumpers.
 Especially for an English major like me.
 This blog explores what happens when “I don’t know” is followed by “Let’s find out!”

-Although Caterpickles primarily chronicles the crazy questions a curious preschooler asks (and the experiments that naturally follow from them) such as:
+Caterpickles primarily chronicles the crazy questions a curious second grader asks (and the experiments that naturally follow from them) such as:

 - “Are caterpillars ticklish?” (the question that started it all)